mmikkel/Reasons-Craft/README.md

 ...and most importantly: [Vote for the feature request](http://feedback.buildwithcraft.com/forums/285221-feature-requests/suggestions/7185745-conditionals-in-field-layouts)!
 We'd all love to see field layout conditionals in Craft core.

 ## Roadmap

+_Note: Development on Reasons has been retired – see [this statement](https://github.com/mmikkel/Reasons-Craft/wiki/Statement-on-Reasons-2,-Matrix-and-Craft-3) for more info._

 * Matrix support (in progress)
 * Craft Commerce support